 “What can you tell me about this gap on your resume?”
-It will definitely come up, so be prepared ahead of time.
+Be prepared ahead of time since it will almost definitely come up.
 Make sure you have a good answer ready and an answer for the unspoken question: are you ready to work now?
 If it’s a family or medical issue, how does the employer know that you don’t need to quit this new job to deal with that same issue again?
 Be clear in letting them know that you’re available to work now and the other concerns are no longer an issue for you.

 Perhaps you’ve been to many interviews and no one has called you back.
 Perhaps that gap comes from dealing with a sensitive subject and everyone is constantly reminding you about it.
-Maybe you’re tired of just waiting for the next job, but look at your gap as an opportunity.
-For instance, if you were fired from your last job or let go, see our example:
+Maybe you’re tired of just waiting for the next job but look at your gap as an opportunity.

 Hiring Manager/Interviewer: “What happened at this last company, X?”

-Interviewee: “I was let go because I wasn’t a good fit at X, but as a result I was able to refocus on what I really want to do.
+Interviewee: “I was let go because I wasn’t a good fit.
+As a result, I was able to refocus on what I really want to do.
 I’ve researched your company extensively.
 I’d love to work here partly because of the (insert things company values).”

 This can be harder when it’s a medical issue or a family member passing away.
-A professional response would be something like “I stayed home following the death of my (insert here).
-I am now ready to re-enter the work force.
-I am excited about the new direction in my life and that’s why I’m happy to be hear talking to you.”
+An example of a professional response: “I stayed home following the death of my (insert here).
+I am now ready to re-enter the workforce.
+I am excited about the new direction in my life and that’s why I’m happy to be here talking to you.”